antarctica/lantern/docs/config.md

 > [!NOTE]
 > This uses the [1Password CLI](https://developer.1password.com/docs/cli/) to inject relevant secrets.
 You must have
-> access to the MAGIC 1Password vault to run this task.
+> access to relevant vaults within the MAGIC 1Password account to run this task.

 ## Adding configuration options